ergin3d/AI-Code-Comparison/README.md

 # Comparative Analysis of GPT Models for Programming Languages and Game Development

-ChatGPT 3.5 vs 4
+- ChatGPT 3.5 vs 4
-Gemini Pro vs Ultra
+- Gemini Pro vs Ultra
-Meta AI
+- Meta AI
-Copilot vs Copilot Pro vs Copilot Pro Custom GPT
+- Copilot vs Pro vs Pro Custom GPT

 Prompt:
 - Could you provide a Unity script that allows transferring products between a box and a shelf, including functionalities for picking up products with mouse clicks, dragging them, and transferring them back and forth?